robin-pham/mad/README.md

 v0.1.0.5 02/04/2015
 - Fought around with AJAX functions.
 They're whack.
 Was too stubborn on trying to find a way to return a value from an async call.
 In the end, I should not fight with callback functions, just use em and reorganize my code so it's not like how you normally code in Java/C++,
 - Moving on to user customization now.
 Lots of things to consider.
 Should I use angular for 1-pagey-ness functionality?
 Tough questions.
 I think I'll try.

+v0.2.0.0 10/04/2015
+- Learnt AngularJS to implement some one-page functionality goodness.
+It's SO COOOOOOL.
+Enjoying the simplicity of the MVC framework and how seamless and speedy things run.
+- Ran into more asynchronous problems, although this time I fixed them rather quickly now that I have more experience.
+Just gotta get used to that asynchronous thinkin ya feeeeel.
+- I keep on thinking of more and more things to do or add.
+I'm going to have to speed up the rate in which I complete things, or else I'm going to get squashed.